abasnfarah/dotfiles/arch/README.md

 If using Ethernet you can skip this step.

 Most laptops usually come with an atheros wifi chipset included.
-If thats the case use wifi-menu then
+If that's the case, use wifi-menu
 ```{r, engine='bash', count_lines}
 wifi-menu
 ping 8.8.8.8